cncf/glossary/content/en/pod.md

 ## What it is

 A pod is the smallest executable unit in [Kubernetes](/kubernetes/), representing an essential building block for deploying and managing containerized applications.
-A pod represents a single instance of an application, and can contain one or more [containers](/container/).
+Each pod contains a single application instance and can hold one or more [containers](/container/).
 [Kubernetes](/kubernetes/) manages pods as part of a larger deployment, and can scale pods up or down depending on the application's resource requirements.

 ## Problem it addresses